Skip to main content

 Conversely, androgens, particularly testosterone and dihydrotestosterone, tend to suppress SHBG synthesis.
 This reciprocal relationship ensures a delicate feedback loop, where higher free androgen levels can lead to lower SHBG, potentially increasing androgen bioavailability, and vice versa.

 Beyond direct hormonal influences, metabolic signals play a substantial role.
 Insulin, growth hormone, and insulin-like growth factor 1 (IGF-1) are known to decrease SHBG levels.
-This connection is particularly relevant in conditions of and metabolic syndrome, where chronically elevated insulin levels directly suppress SHBG production by hepatocytes.
+This connection is particularly relevant in conditions of insulin resistance and metabolic syndrome, where chronically elevated insulin levels directly suppress SHBG production by hepatocytes.

 This mechanistic link explains why low SHBG is a consistent biomarker for metabolic dysfunction, including type 2 diabetes and cardiovascular disease risk.
 The liver’s central role in metabolism means that any disruption to its function, such as non-alcoholic fatty liver disease (NAFLD), can directly impact SHBG levels.